drapadubok/chap/README.md

   end
 ```

-In this section I turn the funnel config struct into a string, to make sure my hash is deterministic (Maps / Structs are not ordered in Elixir, as far as I remember).

 I hash the config by using Erlang phash2 function, and then I also define a function that I will use to store the funnel config and query result in the cache.

 ```elixir
   @doc """